This information is for people renting privately in Northern Ireland.

 - be fair and not leave them in a better position financially

-For example, if you broke an eight-year-old dishwasher, your landlord cannot deduct the value of a brand-new appliance.
-Your landlord can only deduct the value of an eight-year-old dishwasher.
+An example would be if an eight-year-old dishwasher broke.
+Your landlord would not be able to deduct the value of a brand-new appliance.
+They could only deduct the value of an eight-year-old dishwasher.
 This is often called ‘like for like’.

-To dispute a deposit with your landlord, you should:
+To dispute a non-protected deposit with your landlord, you should:

-- write to your landlord and ask them to return your deposit – ask why they are not returning it, give a date for when you expect a reply, and keep a copy of the letter
+- write to your landlord and ask them to return your deposit.
+You can ask why they are not returning the deposit.
+Give a date for when you expect them to reply and keep a copy of the letter.

-- write a second letter if you disagree with their reasons for deducting – explain why you think the deductions are unreasonable, how much you expect to get back, and that you’ll take them to court if you do not get the deposit back
+- if you disagree with their reasons for deductions, you can write a second letter.
+You can explain why you think the deductions are unreasonable.
+State how much you expect the landlord to give back.
+Tell the landlord you'll take them to court if you do not get the deposit back.

 Paying rent in advance